Dispute with the developer over defects in the premises

 Any dispute with a developer should begin with good preparation.

-If you decide to pick it up yourself, you should insist on meeting the developer during the day, as only natural daylight will allow you to check the actual condition of the apartment.
-With artificial light, it is easy to miss many defects, for example unevenness on the walls.
-Before collection, you should obtain a basic set of useful tools - angle measuring devices, a tape measure, a spirit level and a tester.
-In addition, you should also have the apartment design and the contract with the developer with you.
+If you decide to take delivery yourself, you should insist on meeting the developer during the daytime, as only natural daylight will allow you to check the actual condition of the flat.
+With artificial light, it is easy to miss a great many defects, for example unevenness on the walls.
+Before the inspection, you should be equipped with a basic set of useful tools - i.e. angle measuring instruments, a tape measure, spirit level and a test rod.
+In addition to this, you should also have the flat blueprint and the contract with the developer with you.

 The buyer of the premises should also check, among others: